kwokcb/glTF_MaterialX/README.md

 ## To do
 - Handle binary resources in ASCII or glb form
 - Handle factor * image if both exist
+- Migrate code to a library and create separate tests and sample executable.

 ## Examples
 - Original glTF